Can you recycle receipts? In short, no. Here’s why you shouldn’t, and what to do with them instead.

 How Can I Avoid Receipts?

-And racial bias aside – in some shops, you can decline a receipt but it is still automatically printed – the cashier just pops it in the bin.
+And racial bias aside – in some shops, you can decline a receipt.
+But frustratingly the receipt is still automatically printed – the cashier just pops it in the bin.

 So as you can see, there’s no easy answer apart from probably what is the answer to most of our questions when it comes to living more sustainably – shopping less, and only for what we really need.
 I’m a broken record on this one, I know, but it really is the answer to most of our climate-related woes.

-Thanks Anne for letting me discuss this one!
-Got a question – email it to email@example.com and I’ll try my best to answer it here.
+Thanks, Anne for letting me have this interesting recycle receipts discussion!
+Got a question?
+Email it to [email protected] and I’ll try my best to answer it here.

 ps: in case you missed it, here’s the first in the series of Ask Wendy :)